Western Murder Mystery Party

 The set-up is simple: The participants are emailed directions a couple of days prior to the murder mystery party and given brief and basic instructions on how to play.
 Also, every participant receives an individual email with the name of their assigned character, a basic background story and secrets that character might have (You will also get this information again at the party so no need to learn everything by heart).
 Keep in mind that as the party host/organizer you have to provide Ghost Ship Murder Mysteries with a list of all the people attending as well as assigning the roles with at least first and second choice approximately one week prior to the actual event.
 This can turn out to be a bit of a guessing game, if you do not know every participant personally.
 It is also possible to indicate which of your guests might be uncomfortable with being the murderer.
 This leaves the possibility for spoiling it a little for you, if people suspect a participant as the murderer when you know you marked them as being uncomfortable with it.

-Everything you will need for this party is brought to the host’s apartment by Ghost Ship Murder Mysteries.
+Everything you need for this party is brought to the host’s apartment by Ghost Ship Murder Mysteries.
 They will hide additional clues in the apartment, mark which rooms are off limits, even provide you with cocktails (or mocktails if you prefer those) and background music that fits the theme.
-Once the game began, participants are given a run down by Dylan, the game coordinator who is present for the entire game.
+Once the game begins, participants are given a run down by Dylan, the game coordinator who is present for the entire game.
 The run-down is straightforward and situates the context of the game sufficiently.
-Dylan took the role of a supporting character who we could pull aside any time if we had any questions during the game.
-This built-in safety net enhanced the experience, kept everyone involved and moved the plot along when needed.
+As we played, Dylan took the role of a supporting character who we could pull aside any time if we had any questions during the game.
+This built-in safety net enhanced the experience, kept everyone involved, and moved the plot along when needed.

 Regarding the game components, everything was in good condition.
 We were handed out an envelope containing cards with information about our characters and a name tag to put on.
 Some of the cards would also include additional information about some other character(s) and instructions for what to do with this additional information.
 For example, a card would tell you to share the information about a specific character with at least three other people.
 This mechanic makes sure that the information is spread and should ultimately lead to the conviction of the murderer.